jazorhe/pokemon-hacking-projects/README.md

 -   `end`: Indicates the end of the script.

--   To add comment in the script, simply put `' ` at the end of line and add comments after.
+-   To add comment in the script, simply put single quotation mark `' ` at the end of line and add comments after.

+-   Blank space means nothing in XSE.

 -   Note that using key `F1` or going to `Help > Command Help` in *XSE* brings us a list of all known commands will be displayed.